plexus/chestnut/README.md

 Contains a starting point for using Om.

+This README may describe unreleased features.
+Please compare the version number on Clojars to the changelog below, and check the README in your generated project for instructions pertaining to your version.

 ## Usage

 ```
 lein new chestnut <name>
 ```

-After that open the README of your new project for further instructions.
+After that open the README of your generated project for detailed instructions.

 ## tl;dr